23 May How Long Do I Have to File A Wrongful Death Claim in Oklahoma?

 If you have lost a loved one due to someone else’s negligence, it is important to speak with an experienced wrongful death attorney as soon as possible.
 An attorney can help you understand the applicable deadlines and ensure that your claim is filed promptly.

-Wrongful Death Claim Limitations
+Wrongful Death Case Limitations

 Generally speaking, Oklahoma law imposes a two-year statute of limitations on wrongful death claims.
 This means that a lawsuit must be filed within two years of the loved one’s death.